N0-LABEL/N0-LABEL/README.md

 <p align="left" style="font-size: 22px;">
   My name is Aleksey, and I am 17 years old.
-I hail from the city of Stakhanov.
+I hail from the city of Stakhanov (Luhansk People's Republic).
 My passions include swimming and programming.
 I have been fascinated with programming since I was nine years old, and I aspire to pursue a career in the IT industry.
   <br><br>
   Currently, I am enrolled in programming courses and actively studying various programming languages, such as Python and HTML with CSS.
 For my personal enjoyment, I create Discord and Telegram bots using Python, and I continue to enhance my language skills in German and English.
 </p>